Este portal utiliza "cookies". Se quiser saber mais sobre cookies, quais as suas finalidades e como geri‑los, consulte a nossa Política de privacidade

 The six strategic pillars of the Plan

-The 2026–2027 Action Plan operationalises the Portugal Digital Strategy through 20 actions, organised into six pillars:
+The 2026–2027 Action Plan implements the Portugal Digital Strategy through 20 actions organised into six pillars:

 1. Technological Reform of the State;